This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If you take diabetes medicine or insulin, take it as directed.
 Missed or wrong doses can cause your blood sugar to go up.

-- Tell your healthcare provider if you continue to have trouble managing your blood sugar.
-He may change the type, amount, or timing of your diabetes medicine or insulin.
+- Tell your care team provider if you continue to have trouble managing your blood sugar.
+He or she may change the type, amount, or timing of your diabetes medicine or insulin.
 If you do not take diabetes medicine or insulin, you may need to start.

-- Work with your healthcare provider to develop a sick day plan.
+- Work with your care team provider to develop a sick day plan.
 Illness can cause your blood sugar to rise.
 A sick day plan helps you control your blood sugar level when you are sick.

 Prevent diabetic hyperglycemia:

 - Check your blood sugar levels regularly.
-Ask your healthcare provider how often to check your blood sugar and what your levels should be.
+Ask your care team provider how often to check your blood sugar and what your levels should be.

 - Follow your meal plan.
 Your blood sugar can go up if you eat a large meal or you eat more carbohydrates than recommended.
 Work with a dietitian to develop a meal plan that is right for you.